jonathanwhitedev/python-jack/README.md

 ## How to play Python Jack

 If a player gets an exact 21, the player wins against the dealer.
 Otherwise, in order to win, the sum of the player’s cards must be more than the sum of the dealer’s cards.
-Each face card has a definite value of 10, whereas the ace can be counted as 1 or 11 depending on the advantage this card brings to you hand.
+Each face card has a definite value of 10, whereas the ace can be counted as 1 or 11 depending on the advantage this card brings to your hand.
 The value of the rest of the cards is defined by their number.

 Standard casino rules:

 Full BlackJack casino rules can be found at this link: [bicyclecards](https://bicyclecards.com/how-to-play/blackjack/)

--__Player is given a $1000 kitty added to their bank at the start of the game, this can be used in increments any increments of $1 to the full $1000.
+-__Player is given a $1000 kitty added to their bank at the start of the game, this can be used in any increments of $1 to the full $1000.
 A waged bet of any amount ($1000) starts the game__

 -__Player vs Dealer:__